leaningtech/labs/src/content/docs/cheerp/10-getting-started/00-tour.md

 ---
 title: A tour of Cheerp
 shortTitle: Tour
-description: A 5-minute tour of Cheerp, its features, and how to use it
+description: A 5-minute tour of Cheerp and its features
 ---

 ## What Cheerp does